rlanzafame/test_push_workshop_template/Lessons/Lesson0.md

-# Lesson 0: Getting familiar with the GH dev IDE
+# Lesson 0: Headstart with GH template

+This lesson gives you a headstart in creating your own online book using GitHub and the template repository [JB2_book_template](https://github.com/FreekPols/JB2_book_template).